 Don’t want to miss a recipe?
 Sign up for the FREE Just One Cookbook newsletter delivered to your inbox!
 And stay in touch with me on Facebook, Google+, Pinterest, and Instagram for all the latest updates.

-- ¼ onion (core intact for easy grating)
+- ¼ onion (core should be intact for grating)

 - Gather all the ingredients.